dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

    Cameras or similar sensors are sometimes mounted on pan/tilt units.
    Typically, first the pan joint rotates the camera about an axis parallel to the y-axis of the camera and the tilt joint rotates the camera about an axis parallel to the x-axis of the camera.
-When there the axes of rotation and of the camera are not perfectly aligned, the camera will also be translated by the rotations.
+When the axes of rotation and of the camera are not perfectly aligned, the camera will also be translated by the rotations.